Skip to Content

 » Ready to unlock smart debt management?
 Compare our best low-interest cards to help you reduce financial strain.

-How to Use Your Credit Card During a Recession
+How Should I Use My Credit Card During a Recession?

 • Monitor usage carefully: Check your accounts weekly rather than waiting for monthly statements.
-This helps you stay aware of your spending patterns and avoid surprises.
+Cards with strong digital tools, like the Apple Card with its real-time Wallet app integration, can make this easier.
+Staying aware of your spending patterns helps you avoid surprises and stick to your recession budget.

 • Set up spending alerts: Most credit card issuers allow you to create notifications when purchases exceed certain amounts (like $100) or when your balance approaches a specific threshold.
 These alerts serve as reality checks during financially stressful times.